Julia for Sports Performance

 With the proliferation of wearable devices, athletes are monitoring their performance and activity levels in ways that were unimaginable 10 years ago.
 However, beyond step counting and simple KPI readings there remain exciting possibilities in classifying different types of motions to help the athlete achieve a more graceful and efficient technique.

 Racefox, a Stockholm-based company, started by looking into cross-country skiing as a possible testing ground to explore its vision of real-time digital coaching.
 Cross-country skiing involves a number of types of strides.
 In its classical variants, there are three distinct types of motion.
-These photos show double polling and diagonal.
-There is also another type of motion, which is double polling with kick.
+These photos show double poling and diagonal.
+There is also another type of motion, which is double poling with kick.

 For each type of motion, Racefox analyzes the full motion to gauge proper execution in different stages of the motion.
 This entails reading motion data from a 3D accelerometer that the athlete wears around her/his upper torso.
 The data stream from the accelerometer is piped to a mobile device for motion classification and analysis.